Write in the Magazine

 Hyperlinks can be used.

-If applicable, write the full name first, followed by the acronym in parentheses; for instance, write "United Nations (UN)" the first time, and "UN" thereafter.
+If applicable, write the full name first, followed by the acronym in parentheses.
+For instance, "United Nations (UN)" the first time, and "UN" thereafter.